 Luckily anxiety hasn’t been too much of an issue; it helps that I know the subject matter well and it’s essentially the same spiel each time.
 My feelings leading up to these presentations have been a strange mix of antipathy and forced pseudo-excitement.
 I want to feel good about speaking to youth on suicide prevention.
 It’s certainly a topic that matters to me and that fits with my desire to combat stigma, but wanting to care and wanting to be excited aren’t translating into actually caring and being excited, no matter how hard I try to convince myself.

 I did a presentation yesterday morning to a class of grade 9’s, and the kids were ok; not great about participating, but not terrible.
 Once again I disappointed myself with my own performance; it was ok, but not what I would have expected of myself under normal circumstances.
 My thinking is slow, and it’s hard to be spontaneous.
-There were times when I lost my train of thought or stopped to search for words that I just weren’t coming.
+There were times when I lost my train of thought or stopped to search for words that just weren’t coming.

-I’ve had to come to terms with having my level of functioning impaired by depression across multiple contexts, but it seems just a little bit harder when it comes to something like this that I want to be passionate about.
+I’ve had to come to terms with having my level of functioning impaired by depression across multiple contexts, but it seems just a little bit harder to adjust my expectations when it comes to something like this that I want to be passionate about.
 I feel like in a sense I’m letting down my values and ideals.
 I’m fully aware that this idea is ridiculous, but there you have it.

 I was able to give myself some credit, though, for an email I received yesterday morning from the editor-in-chief at the Journal of Psychiatric and Mental Health Nursing.
 The email invited me to apply to be a member of their editorial board.
-I’m fairly certain that this was a form letter sent out to anyone that has had a paper published in journal over the last while, but I still thought it was pretty cool.
-That’s not to say I’m actually going to apply; without a PhD I’m not properly qualified, plus the workload would be more than I’d be prepared to take on.
+I’m fairly certain that this was a form letter sent out to anyone that has had a paper published in the journal over the last while, but I still thought it was pretty cool.
+That’s not to say I’m actually going to apply; without a PhD I’m not properly qualified, plus the expectations around workload would be more than I’d be prepared to take on.